trapexit/mergerfs/mkdocs/docs/related_projects.md

 * [snapraid](https://www.snapraid.it/): a backup program designed for disk arrays, storing parity information for data recovery in the event of up to six disk failures.
+* [nonraid](https://github.com/qvr/nonraid): NonRAID is a fork of the unRAID system's open-source md_unraid kernel driver enabling UnRAID-style storage arrays with parity protection outside of the commercial UnRAID system.
 * [rclone](https://rclone.org/): a command-line program to manage files on cloud storage.
 It is a feature-rich alternative to cloud vendors' web storage interfaces. rclone's